udexon/Phoshell/Phoshell_Ultimate_IDE.md

-# Phoshell: The Ultimate Integrated Development Environment
+## Phoshell: The Ultimate Integrated Development Environment Embedded within a React Redux App

 Integrated Development Environment is perhaps the second most frequently used tool by programmers, after the ubiquitous shell.